I’m trying to figure out my Hedgehog Concept.

 INFPs live in possibilities.
 We tell ourselves that we can do this and this and this, and if we have time left we’ll do this too.
 What we discover as we try to do everything is that we don’t have time.
 We have to pick and choose, but we don’t know where to start.
-Our Hedgehog concept can help us narrow what we focus on.
+Our Hedgehog Concept helps us narrow what we focus on.

 INFPs tend not to stick with things when it stops feeling right.
 The Hedgehog Concept keeps us on things that drive our happiness engine.
-Our happiness engine is where we get the sense that were doing the right thing.
+Our happiness engine aligns with our values and we get the sense that were doing the right thing.

 As long as I’m learning something that I can be good at then I will stick with it.
 This could be writing or computer programming.
 I’ve been doing both for years.
 Unfortunately, I’m not sure if I’m passionate about either.
 I just have a ton of hours into both.

-I’ve been analyzing those activities that I’ve gained large amount expertise hours to see if any fit my Hedgehog concept.
-The difficulty is that I might not see monetary compensation (i.e. I won’t be able to do it for a living) until I’ve put in 10,000 hours.
+I’ve been analyzing the skills that I’ve gained large amount expertise hours to see if any fit my Hedgehog Concept.
+The difficulty is that I might not see monetary compensation (i.e. I won’t be able to do it for a living) until I’ve put become an expert.
 In the meantime, I need to maintain a job, care for family and meet other obligations before I can deliberately practice each day.

 Knowing the Hedgehog Concept helps.
 I stopped wondering why sometimes I like what I’m doing and sometimes I don’t.
-It’s because some things I do I have part of my concept but not all.
+It’s because in some things I only have one or two parts and not all three.
 The Hedgehog Concept is the starting point for moving a life from good to great.

 Revised: May 23, 2018